Allex191/ap-skills-snake/README.md

 #### Uncategorized

+- snake can eat the last square of itself
+- snake should eat move and when move grow

 #### Current working on

+- touch for mobile
+- ui size fix
 - calc img padding for stroke
-- touch for mobile
 - show points in canvas
 - set height of ui bigger uISize: { x: 0, y: 0 },
 - make media querries if its too smal for mobile